Ursa Beach Portugal – Hike, Best Time, Parking & Tips

 Portugal

 Praia da Ursa is a wild and unmaintained beach that is wonderful for spending an entire day at.
-You can park your car at Cabo da Roca for free or take the “Hop on Hop off” bus from Lisbon.
 Depending on your fitness level, you may need up to one hour to get to the beach.

 Comments